Album - The Great American Bar Scene - Zach Bryan

 When Canadian singer-songwriter Noeline Hofmann brought her trilling acoustic lullaby 'Purple Gas' to Zach Bryan's Belting Bronco song series, singing the tune in the back of a moving Ford, the 'Something in the Orange' hitmaker was hooked.

-The pair soon retooled the tune, recording it as a duet that will appear on Bryan's forthcoming album The Great American Bar Scene, which is set for release later this summer.
+The pair soon retooled the tune, recording it as a duet that appears on Bryan's album The Great American Bar Scene, released on Independence Day (July 4).
 Lucky for us, 'Purple Gas' wasn't a song Bryan could hold onto for that long.
-He officially dropped it Friday (June 7); and now, we're all hooked too.
+He officially dropped it Friday (June 7); now, we're all hooked too.

 The Sound: